Laser Eye Surgery For Short Sightedness

 The goal of LASIK is to make your vision better without glasses or contact lenses.
 If you need a stronger correction than LASIK can provide, or if other health problems are present, you may not be a good candidate for LASIK.

-See also Top Surgery Scars
+See also Dmek Surgery

 During an initial consultation, your doctor will ask about the medications you take, any allergies you have, pre-existing medical conditions (such as diabetes), whether or not you smoke and what kind of work or sports activities you engage in on a regular basis.
 You’ll also need to discuss your expectations and ask any questions that concern you about the surgery.